memari-majid/Agentic-AI-Systems/docs/Agentic_AI_in_Action/index.md

 ⏱️ **Estimated reading time: 3 minutes**

-This track provides hands-on guidance for building sophisticated agentic AI systems using modern frameworks and tools.
+This track provides hands-on guidance for building sophisticated agentic AI systems using LangChain and LangGraph.
 You'll learn to implement, optimize, and deploy production-ready AI agents.
+For the latest technologies like Pydantic AI, MCP, and OpenAI Swarm, see our [Modern AI Frameworks](../Modern_AI_Frameworks/index.md) track.

 ## Table of Contents